…you are reaching the end of a Sprint, and are getting ready for the next one. Naturally, no matter how well it went, you would like to improve.

 Impediments are like mosquitos.
 You swat one and 25 come back.
 So, you need to get the root-cause.
 What you have to do is drain the swamp to get those mosquitos to stop coming.

-In order to “drain the swamp” you can consider working at the level of double or even triple loop learning as described by Swieringa and Wierdsma in 1992 .
-In short: single loop learning is about changing the rules and double loop learning changes the underlying structure.
-Triple loop learning deals with the essential principles and values on which the organization is founded.
-Norm Kerth suggests that it requires three days to explore the deep structural issues in an organization, and he has proposed a framework for three-day, off-site Retrospectives that drive at this level of improvement.
-The extensive Retrospective of Kerth is more suitable for dealing with deep vulnerabilities of the team because more time is invested in creating trust in the team than in the relatively short Sprint Retrospectives.
+In order to “drain the swamp” you can consider working at the level of double- or even triple-loop learning as described by Swieringa and Wierdsma (, pp. 37–42).
+In short: single-loop learning is about changing the rules and double-loop learning changes the underlying structure.
+Triple-loop learning deals with the essential principles and values at the organization’s foundations and history.
+Norm Kerth suggests taking three days to explore the deep structural issues in an organization, and he has proposed a framework for three-day, off-site Retrospectives that drive to this level of improvement ().
+The extensive Retrospective of Kerth is more suitable for dealing with deep vulnerabilities of the team because it invests more time to create trust between team members than in the relatively short Sprint Retrospectives.
+It also enables deeper kaikaku (discontinuous) changes beyond the incremental changes which are usually the focus of a Sprint Retrospective.

 Chris Argyris.
 “Teaching smart people how to learn.”
 Reflections 4(2), 1991, https://www.ncsu.edu/park_scholarships/pdf/chris_argyris_learning.pdf (accessed 2 November 2017).

 Esther Derby and Diana Larsen.
-Agile Retrospectives.
+Agile Retrospectives: Making Good Teams Great.
 Raleigh, NC: Pragmatic Bookshelf, 2006.

 Alistair Cockburn.
 Agile Software Development, 2nd ed.
 Reading, MA: Addison-Wesley, Oct.
 2006.